json420/degu/doc/degu.base.rst

       ...
     ValueError: bad transfer-encoding: 'clumped'

-    Finally, this function will also raise a ``ValueError`` both Content-Length and Transfer-Encoding headers are included:
+    Finally, this function will also raise a ``ValueError`` if both Content-Length and Transfer-Encoding headers are included:

     >>> parse_headers(['Transfer-Encoding: chunked', 'Content-Length: 1776'])
     Traceback (most recent call last):